First, what you may want to know about the community...

 ||B.A. /B.S. or equiv. hours

 Tigard PD offers several specialty assignments with premium pay:

 - Detectives (including Narcotics and Commercial Crimes Unit): 5–10%

 - Interagency Tactical Negotiations Team and Crisis Negotiations Unit: 3–5%

 - School Resource Officer: 3–5%

 There is also a Spanish-language incentive for employees that meet acceptable standards.

 - You cannot obtain a valid driver's license in your state of residence.

 - You will not be a U.S. citizen within one year of being hired.
 NOTE: Citizenship application requires 5 years of residency.

-- You have had three or more moving violations or a single instance of a major traffic offense within three years of application.
+- You have had three or more moving violations, two accidents, or a single instance of a major traffic offense within three years of application.